PwnJustRight/CSD3120-TP-05/README.md

 ## Future plans

-- Currently you will not die, or lose in the game
+- Currently you will not die, or lose in the game.
-- Health bar UI that follows player view
+- Health bar UI that follows player view.

 ## Contributions from each member